zew/go-questionnaire/README.md

 ### Mobile layout

-go-questionaire has a _separate_ layout for mobile clients.
+go-questionnaire has a _separate_ layout for mobile clients.
 Hybrid solutions (_mobile first_) were considered complex and insufficient.

 The HTML rendering of groups and inputs remains unchanged.